 Although a Chromecast should be able to connect to both 2.4Ghz and 5Ghz, many other devices can only connect to 2.4Ghz, especially older tech.

-If you are receiving communication error messages, this could be the culprit.
+If you are receiving communication error messages or your Chromecast is stuttering or laggy, this could be the culprit.

 To resolve it, switch the Chromecast to the 2.4Ghz band.
 The way to do this will vary by router, some have the option to separate the two bands whereas others have a setting that temporarily disables the 5Ghz band for when these issues occur.